Human Immunodeficiency Virus

 HIV

 Infection by the Human Immunodeficiency Virus (HIV) first appears as a transient flu-like illness.
-There then follows a variable period of good health which may last many years.
-The HIV virus has tropism for lymphocytes expressing CD4 antigen (T helper cells).
+There then follows a variable period of good health, which may last many years.
+HIV has a tropism for lymphocytes expressing CD4 antigen (T helper cells).

 HIV is a sexually transmitted infection (STI).
 It can also be spread by contact with infected blood or from mother to child during pregnancy, childbirth or breast-feeding.
 Without medication, it may take years before HIV weakens the immune system to the point that the patient develops AIDS.